Scholarship Excellence Award

 Description

 The Excellence in Scholarship Award recognizes an individual’s or team’s distinguished achievement in the area of scholarship as it relates to the interior environment and its contribution to the discipline of interior design.
 Any IDEC member in good standing can make a nomination for this award.
-Individuals may not self-nominate.
+Individuals can be nominated or self-nominate.

 Eligibility